NATURAL AREA WEEDS: Chinese Tallow (Sapium sebiferum L.)

 Remove and Replace

 Homeowners can help mitigate the problem of Chinese tallow trees in Florida's natural areas by removing them from their property.
 Mature trees should be felled with a chain saw by the property owner or a professional tree service.
-The final cut should be made as close to the ground as possible and as level as possible to facilitate application of a herbicide to prevent sprouting.
-Stumps that are not treated with a herbicide will sprout to form multiple-trunked trees ( Figure 3 ).
+The final cut should be made as close to the ground as possible and as level as possible to facilitate application of an herbicide to prevent sprouting.
+Stumps that are not treated with an herbicide will sprout to form multiple-trunked trees (Figure 3).
+If it is not objectionable for dead trees to be left standing, certain herbicides can be applied directly to the bark at the base of the tree (basal bark application).

 If trees are cut at a time when seeds are attached, make sure that the material is disposed of in such a way the seeds will not be dispersed to new areas where they can germinate and produce new trees.
-Seedlings should be continually pulled by hand before they reach seed-bearing maturity.
+Seedlings should be pulled by hand before they reach seed-bearing maturity.
+A complete description of each of these control techniques can be found in the following publication: https://edis.ifas.ufl.edu/wg209.

-Space in a landscape left after removal of Chinese tallow can be used to plant a new native or noninvasive non-native tree for shade, or some other landscape purpose.
-Tree species recommended in Table 2 are similar in size to Chinese tallow.
+Space in a landscape left after removal of Chinese tallow can be used to plant a new native or noninvasive tree for shade, or some other landscape purpose.
+Tree species recommended in Table 1 are similar in size to Chinese tallow.
 Blackgum, maples, dogwood, and crepe myrtles provide fall color similar to Chinese tallow.
-Fact sheets that provide additional information on landscape plants can be viewed at http://hort.ifas.ufl.edu/trees/index.htm .
-For information on the availability of native landscape plant species contact the Association of Florida Native Nurseries (877/352-2366 or http://www.afnn.org ).
-The Cooperative Extension Service Office in your county can help you identify plants appropriate to your property conditions, the ecosystems on and near your site, and your aesthetic preferences.
+Fact sheets that provide additional information on landscape plants can be viewed at http://hort.ifas.ufl.edu/database/trees/trees_scientific.shtml.
+For information on the availability of native landscape plant species contact the Association of Florida Native Nurseries (877-352-2366 or http://www.afnn.org).
+The UF/IFAS Extension office in your county can help you identify plants appropriate to your property conditions, the ecosystems on and near your site, and your aesthetic preferences.

 Literature Cited